-It took Francis Ford Coppola nearly three years to edit the footage.
+It took director Francis Ford Coppola nearly three years to edit the footage.
 While working on his final edit, it became apparent to him that Martin Sheen would be needed to tape a number of additional narrative voice-overs.
 Coppola soon discovered that Sheen was busy and unable to perform these voice-overs.
-He then called in Sheen's brother, Joe Estevez, whose voice sounds nearly identical to Sheen's, to perform the new narrative tracks.
-Estevez was also used as a stand-in/double for Sheen when Sheen suffered a heart attack during the shoot in 1976.
+He then called in Sheen's brother, Joe Estevez, whose voice sounded nearly identical, to perform the new narrative tracks.
+Estevez was also used as a stand-in when Sheen suffered a heart attack during the shoot in 1976.
 Estevez was not credited for his work as a stand-in or for his voice-over work.

-Marlon Brando improvised a lot of Kurtz's dialogue, including an eighteen minute speech, of which only two minutes survived the final cut.
+Marlon Brando improvised a lot of Kurtz's dialogue, including an eighteen-minute speech of which only two minutes survived the final cut.
 According to Peter Manso's "Brando," Meade Roberts, screenwriter for The Fugitive Kind (1960), later heard the entire monologue and said that while some of it was incoherent, most of it was brilliant.
-At the end of the speech Brando reportedly said to Francis Ford Coppola, "Francis, I've gone as far as I can go.
+At the end of the speech, Brando reportedly said to director Francis Ford Coppola, "Francis, I've gone as far as I can go.
 If you need more, you can get another actor."

 The famous helicopter battle where the helicopters swooped in on the village while playing "The Ride of the Valkyries" was meant to be an ironic comment on the Vietnam War.
 In the original Wagner magna opera "Der Ring des Nibelungen," the Valkyries arrive at a point of apparent victory, but which later results in defeat.
 Thus, the apparent victory in the helicopter battle would be followed by the eventual defeat in the war.

-When Francis Ford Coppola first described the role to Marlon Brando, Brando remarked that an American colonel wouldn't have a name like Kurtz, he would have an English name like "Leighley."
-Having never read "Heart of Darkness", Brando did not appreciate the reference.
-Brando eventually read "Heart of Darkness", but not until after the film's completion.
+When director Francis Ford Coppola first described the role to Marlon Brando, Brando remarked that an American colonel would not have a name like Kurtz; he would have an English name like "Leighley."
+Having never read "Heart of Darkness," Brando did not appreciate the reference.
+Brando eventually read "Heart of Darkness," but not until after the film's completion.
 After reading the book and liking it, Brando demanded that his name be changed to Kurtz in the film, and Harrison Ford's lines were dubbed to accommodate him.

 The opening tracking shot of the film was originally a discarded trim from the footage of the village napalm attack.
 While going through the trims, Francis Ford Coppola accidentally stumbled on the trim and added it.
 He later said that having that trim complemented well with the The Doors' "The End" and the accompanying montage.